-We have seen the verb form “HAVE” as a head verb, to mean owning, keeping, tolerating or eating something.
-We can have books, spare copies of texts, as well as bad weather and good meals.
+So far, we have seen the verb form “HAVE” as a head verb, to mean owning, keeping, tolerating or eating; we can have books, dogs or cats, bad weather, and good meals.

-As an auxiliary, “HAVE” brings ancillary grammatical time.
+When the verb form “HAVE” is an auxiliary, it brings ancillary grammatical time.
 We may like what we have been learning, as well as we can be happy to have exercised and become fit.

-With theory making, the ancillary regard becomes netted, and the verb form “HAVE” works as a syntactic device, an anchor to close the frame on time.
+For theory making, we have netted the ancillary regard, to hold the verb form “HAVE” for a syntactic device, an anchor to close the frame on the object of thought (■→SUBCHAPTER 9.2).

 We have viewed time as on a symbolic line.
-Let us think about eating a cookie and keeping it for later, to compare the classic premise (eating the cookie) and consequent (not having it for later).
+Let us think about eating a cookie or keeping it for later, to compare the classic premise (eating the cookie) and consequent (not having it for later).
+We can work from the classic to the generative.

 CLASSIC ZERO CONDITIONAL